hellfurian1228/USBIP-WindowsClient-Latest/README.md

 [**Donate via Ko-Fi**](https://ko-fi.com/mizukos)

 ## Discord https://discord.gg/R2nfbS4K2

-## USBIP-WindowsClient
-A modern, Qt-based graphical user interface for the USB/IP protocol on Windows.
-This client allows you to easily connect to remote USB/IP servers, mount shared USB devices, and manage connections with a clean and intuitive interface.

 ## ✨ Features
 Intuitive GUI: Easily scan hosts, list available remote USB devices, and attach/detach them with a single click.